heroiclabs/nakama-gamelift/README.md

 This RPC should be invoked any time a player connects or disconnects from the Game Session to update the playerCount by passing the current number of connected players.

 It can also be used to update a Game Session's `GameSessionName`, `GameSessionData` or `GameProperties`.
 Updating these metadata fields allow the filtering of Game Sessions in the `List` function based on the properties values.
-Each of metadata's expected keys are optional, and only if present with a value will overwrite the current value in the Nakama storage index.
+Each of metadata's expected keys are optional, and only if any is present with a value will it overwrite the current value in the Nakama Storage Index.
+The expected RPC payload is the following:
 ```json
 {
   "id": "<Game Session ARN>",